manuelinfosec/limit-orderbook-go/README.md

-# golang-limit-orderbook
+# limit-orderbook-go

-A simple program written in Golang to implement Level 2 orderbook and matching algorithm
+A Golang implementation of a Level 2 order book and matching engine.

-It creates 5 standalone orderbook instances and fill up 1 million order per order type per ticker via goroutines, totaling 10 million limit order objects.
-Afterwards, the program attempts to run matching executions simultaneously across tickers.
+The program initializes five independent order book instances and populates each with one million limit orders per order type per ticker using goroutines—resulting in a total of 10 million orders.
+Once populated, it concurrently executes order matching across all tickers.

-It runs about 45 seconds to finish both processes.
-25 seconds dedicated to test limit order data filling and 20 seconds for matching executions.

-Roughly 400K order insertions/sec and 500K order fulfillments/sec on M1 Pro CPU.
-Pretty good!
+Execution time is approximately 45 seconds, with 25 seconds allocated to order insertion and 20 seconds to matching execution.
+Performance benchmarks on an M1 Pro CPU indicate speeds of around 400K order insertions per second and 500K order fulfillments per second.